-Actionable advice for building, modifying and improving your website and growing your business.
+Actionable advice for building and marketing your website and growing your business.

 About The Author

 Hi, my name is Alex Johnson.
 I am the owner of Think Traffic and I just love building websites & working with small businesses.

 I started my career by learning to write HTML and later PHP, all whilst completing my business degree.
 Since then I have become a specialist in Wordpress & CMS development.

 In case you didn’t know – the mobile revolution is going strong and more and more people are using phones and tablets to access the internet.
 To make the situation even trickier though, people are also still using regular computers and they expect their experience when switching from one to the other to be pretty much seamless.
 This is what responsive design is all about – making your site looks its best on every platform.
 And one simple way to […](Published: September 5, 2014)